Grow Light Options for Indoor and Vertical Farming

 3. LED Grow Lights: While the beginnings of LED technology first emerged in the early 1900s, the red and blue LEDs perfect for indoor farming began being used just prior to the 2000s.

-But the cost of LED light bulbs is higher than other two types.
+The cost of LED light bulbs is higher than other two types, however.
 Additionally, workers working in indoor farms need to use eye protection as LEDs can be harmful to human eyes.

 Best Fits Based on Farming or Farmer Type

-If you are a beginner in indoor farming, CFL is the best fit.
-It is widely available in many wavelengths, fixtures for holding these lights are smaller in size than LED lights and are CFL is perfect for use at all stages of plant development.
+If you are new to indoor farming, CFL is the best fit.
+It is widely available in many wavelengths, and CFL is perfect for use at all stages of plant development.
 Less heat generated by CFLs too is a good advantage for small farmers.

 But if you want to grow foods in large scale, LEDs can be good long term investment as they are the most energy efficient.
+The use of LEDs can reduce energy use by up to 70%.
 In many ways, LED grow lights are way better than daylight for plants.

 The Role of LED Grow Lights in Vertical Farming

 The advances in LED technology have made it possible to create the perfect environment to grow vegetables at a large scale with shorter growing cycles and higher yields.
-It fact, LED is slowly becoming the de facto source of lighting to create the most advantageous controlled environment for indoor farming.
-While manipulating temperature and water is vital to the have the perfect environment as well, the lighting is by far the most important contributor.
-And the advances in LED technologies have made indoor cultivation of vegetables very energy-efficient.
+In fact, LED is becoming the de facto source of lighting to create the most advantageous controlled environment for indoor farming.
+The advances in LED technologies have made indoor cultivation of vegetables very energy-efficient.

 Things Indoor Farmers Must Know About LED Grow Lights

 Lighting is the most important aspect of creating a perfect indoor farming environment.
 It can be a "make or break" decision for your indoor farm.
 So, it’s highly recommended that you spend enough time planning and designing the layout of your plants and lights.
 The use of CAD (Computer Aided Design) is highly recommended.
-The design should be optimized so that no light will be wasted while delivering an appropriate amount of light for plants.
+The design should be optimized so that no light will be wasted.

 There are unique techniques to increase the use of available light in a room.
 As white surfaces reflect lights, make sure you have as many white surfaces around as it is possible.
 Any light-colored surfaces that reflect lights will work the same way.
 Additionally, you can make use of light movers to distribute the light to a wider area.